Skip Maine state header navigation

 In addition, an analysis of impairment of visibility, soils and vegetation that would occur as a result of the source is also required.
 Visible emissions from the source are typically minimized by controlling the emissions through the implementation of BACT (Best Available Control Technology) for new sources or modifications or Best Practical Treatment (BPT) for existing sources.

-Further guidance relating to these analyses are provided in A Screening Procedure for the Impacts of Air Pollution Sources on Plants, Soils and Animals (1980b), the PSD Workshop Manual (1980a) and the draft NSR Workshop Manual (1990).
+Further guidance relating to these analyses are provided in A Screening Procedure for the Impacts of Air Pollution Sources on Plants, Soils and Animals (1980), the draft PSD/NSR Workshop Manual (1990).